 - Feminism in popular culture

-In addition to her academic scholarship, Clara writes criticism on film and popular culture that has appeared in online and print publications such as Sight and Sound and Lambda Literary.
-Clara is an editor for the open access journal MAI: Feminism and Visual Culture.
-She is currently editing a special issue of MAI on the topic of Feminist Pedagogies, due to be published at the end of 2019.
-She also sits on the editorial board of the Screening Sex book series published by Edinburgh University Press.
-She is on the steering committee of Queer@King’s, and is currently organising the inaugural King’s Queer Theory Lab to be held in 2020.
-In 2018 she set up a Feminist Research Network for staff in Arts and Humanities at King’s.
+In addition to her academic scholarship, Clara writes criticism on film and popular culture that has appeared in publications such as Sight and Sound and CineVue.
+Clara is on the board of the open access journal MAI: Feminism and Visual Culture, and was guest editor of its special issue on Feminist Pedagogies (2020).
+She also sits on the editorial board of the book series Screening Sex, published by Edinburgh University Press.
+She is on the steering committee of Queer@King’s and co-Secretary of the Queer and Trans Caucus of the Society for Cinema and Media Studies (SCMS).

-For more details and a full list of publications, please see her research profile.
+For a full list of publications, please see her research profile.

-Clara teaches in the departments of Liberal Arts and Digital Humanities, offering classes on new media, the history of protest and queer and feminist theories of the body, and has been nominated for a King’s Education Award for Sustained Excellence.
+Clara teaches in the Department of Liberal Arts, offering classes on new media, the history of protest and queer and feminist theories of the body.
 Her module Making the Personal Political: Women and Autobiography from Analogue to Digital is available to students across the Faculty of Arts and Humanities.

 Expertise and Public Engagement

-Clara has spoken nationally and internationally on lesbian cinema, gender, sexuality, popular culture and feminist pedagogy; in 2018/19, she attended events in Lüneburg, Seattle, Le Mans, Glasgow and Paris.
+Clara has spoken nationally and internationally on lesbian cinema, digital culture, gender, sexuality, popular culture and feminist pedagogy.
 In August 2018 she was on the jury for the Best Feature Award at the London Feminist Film Festival.
-Clara has also been interviewed for the radio station Gaydio and BBC Online.
-She has spoken at events at the BFI, Curzon Soho, Screen 25 (London) and Pout Film Festival, Contact Theatre, the LGBT Foundation, and HOME (Manchester).
+She has also been interviewed for Gaydio, BBC Online, The Sunday Times, La Tempestad and Plumas Atómicas.
+She has spoken at events for the BFI, Curzon Soho, Screen 25, ParaPride (London) and Pout Film Festival, Contact Theatre, the LGBT Foundation, and HOME (Manchester).
+Between 2011-2016 she helped to organise the Sexuality Summer School at the University of Manchester.

-Bradbury-Rance, C., 1 May 2020, The Conversation.
+Bradbury-Rance, C. & Potter, S., 1 May 2020, The Conversation.
 Research output: Contribution to specialist publication - Article

 Bradbury-Rance, C., May 2020, Club de Femmes.
 Research output: Contribution to specialist publication - Article